nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: message

-The event is very much like the 'message' event from `child_process.fork()` or `process.on('message')` except that is don't emit when a internal message is received.
+The event is very much like the 'message' event from `child_process.fork()` except that is don't emit when a internal message is received.
 The event function does also receive a second argument containing the worker object.

-As an example, here is a cluster that keeps count of the number of requests in the master process via message passing:
+As an example, here is a cluster that keeps count of the number of requests in the master process using message passing:

     var cluster = require('cluster');
     var http = require('http');